MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 121.0.xxxx.xx: January x, 2024
+## Version 121.0.2277.83: January 25, 2024

 Fixed various bugs and performance issues.
 For more information, see [Improved reliability](#improved-reliability) and [Dev Channel updates](#dev-channel-updates).

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#fjanuary-x-2024).
+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#january-25-2024).

 ### Improved reliability